Programming in Python

 def load_tree(self) -> dict

-method retrieves the entire subtree stored under the database node represented by the given Key
+method retrieves the entire subtree stored under the database node represented by the given Node

 and stores it in a series of nested Python dictionaries.

-The nested dictionaries are structured using YottaDB subscripts as keys, with node values stored under a "value"
+The nested dictionaries are structured using YottaDB subscripts as nodes, with node values stored under a "value"

 For example, these YottaDB database nodes: